shy982/Med-QnA-App/docs/APIDocs.md

 # API Documentation

 ## Overview
-This document outlines the available endpoints in the MediMate Q&A application.
+This document outlines the available endpoints in the MediMate Q&amp;A application.
 The application provides endpoints for processing user messages using different methods, including simple text processing, OpenAI's GPT-3.5 model, and a Retrieval-Augmented Generation (RAG) approach.

 ## Endpoints